 Our Graduate Certificate of Professional Accounting gives you the flexibility to choose units that are right for you.
 For example, if you’re just looking to add accounting skills to progress your career, you have the option to study units that match your interest.
 If you aspire to apply for the CA program of the Chartered Accountants Australia and New Zealand, you might undertake the units required for this pathway.

 After completing this course, you can progress to the Graduate Diploma of Professional Accounting, Master of Professional Accounting, Master of Commerce or Master of Professional Accounting and Finance.Read More

-To complete the Graduate Certificate of Professional Accounting, students must attain a total of 4 credit points of core units plus completion of MAI010 Academic Integrity (0-credit-point compulsory unit).
+To complete the Graduate Certificate of Professional Accounting, students must attain a total of 4 credit points of core units plus completion of the compulsory 0-credit point module, MAI010 Academic Integrity Module.
 Most units (think of units as 'subjects') are equal to 1 credit point.

 Select a minimum of 2 credit points of units from:

 Select a maximum of 2 credit points of units from:

 Or any unit(s) not previously studied as listed in the Graduate Certificate of Professional Accounting.

 Or other postgraduate units with prior written approval of the Course Director.

 ^ MPT code denotes Study Tour version of the unit